ISO Certified Company: What It Really Means

 Step 1: Gap Assessment

-Evaluate your current operations against the selected ISO standard.
+Evaluate current operations against the selected ISO standard.
+A formal ISO Gap Assessment identifies weaknesses before audit exposure.

 Step 2: System Design & Documentation